-Anywho, we started our adventure with a fab lunch at Encantada.
+We started our adventure with a fab lunch at Encantada.
 Located on the third floor of AVAM, this restaurant was truly exceptional.
 Not only were their flavors out of this world, they were presented beautifully as well.
 These culinary masterpieces were almost too pretty to eat!
-Click to see my recap in its entirety here.

-After noms, Robby and I spent a good 2-3 hours exploring.
-There was just SO much to see!
+After lunch, Robby and I spent a good 2-3 hours exploring.
+There was just so much to see!
 We started with the main building because we were already there – it housed three killer exhibits: YUMMM!
 The History, Fantasy, and Future of Food, Matt Sesow: Shock and Awe, and their updated permanent collection located on the 1st + 2nd floors.
-I won’t spoil anything for you guys, BUT I do want to share my favorite captures from the day.
+I won’t spoil anything for you guys, but I do want to share some of my favorite captures from the day.

 Then, we walked over to the Jim Rouse Visionary Center and checked out pieces there!

-Anddd I couldn’t resist sharing a snap of their shop, Sideshow!
-Hands down, one of the COOLEST museum stores I’ve ever been to.
+I couldn’t resist sharing a snap of their shop, Sideshow!
+It was, hands down down, one of the COOLEST museum stores I’ve ever been to.
 I seriously wanted to buy everything there – it all felt like such a throwback, and I mean that in the best way possible.
 Original art, cool books, baller jewelry and accessories, you name it!
 They have everything your heart could possibly desire, and the vibe reflects the spirit of the museum beautifully.

+If you’re looking for fun things to do in Baltimore, this is a must.
 If you haven’t checked out American Visionary Art Museum yet, you’re really missing out.
-Do yourself a solid and head on over stat for a fun day with friends or a SO.
+Do yourself a solid and head on over for a fun day with friends or a SO.
 They’re open from 10-6 PM Tuesdays through Sundays and tickets are $15.95 per person.
 If you’re a student, remember to bring your ID to get a discount!
 Have any of you guys visited AVAM?
 If yes, what did you think?
 To follow more of my DMV adventures, click here!